 The A-level specification builds on the knowledge, understanding and skills gained at GCSE.
-It constitutes an integrated study with a focus on language, culture and society.
-The study of German Language fosters a range of transferable skills including communication, critical thinking, research skills and creativity, which are valuable to the individual and to society.
+It constitutes an integrated study focusing on language, culture and society.
+Studying the German Language fosters a range of transferable skills, including communication, critical thinking, research skills and creativity, which are valuable to the individual and society.
 The content is suitable for students who wish to progress to employment or to further study, including a German language degree.